2022 / 2023 full year forecast specified for adjusted EBIT; free cash flow before M&A still expected to be slightly positive

 Expectations for 2022 / 2023

-In view of the present high economic and geopolitical uncertainty, the reliability of business development forecasts is limited.
+In view of the continued economic and geopolitical uncertainty, the reliability of business development forecasts is limited.
 Therefore, our forecasts are expressed as ranges.
-Based on the expected economic conditions as of the date of this forecast, the underlying assumptions and the anticipated structural improvement in our businesses, we still consider the following view on the 2022 / 2023 fiscal year to be appropriate:
+Based on the expected economic conditions as of the date of this forecast, the underlying assumptions and the anticipated structural improvement in our businesses, we consider the following view on the 2022 / 2023 fiscal year to be appropriate.
+Compared with the previous forecast in the interim report on the first half-year, we have specified the expectation for adjusted EBIT.

 Expectations for the segments and the group